Ralph Norman: 2026 South Carolina gubernatorial campaign

 On July 25, 2025, Norman announced he was running for Governor of South Carolina in the 2026 election.

-Norman held an formal launch event on July 27 in his district's city of Rock Hill.
+Norman held a formal launch event on July 27 in his district's city of Rock Hill.
 Norman joined a growing Republican primary field that included Attorney General Alan Wilson, Lieutenant Governor Pamela Evette, State Senator Josh Kimbrell, and U.S. Representative Nancy Mace.

-Norman is campaigning on a platform to "clean up Columbia" and is framing himself as an anti-establishment conservative.
-Key policy proposals from his campaign launch include passing term limits, improving the state's roads and schools, creating a South Carolina Department of Government Efficiency, and allowing residents to elect judges.
+Norman campaigned on a platform to "clean up Columbia" and framed himself as an anti-establishment conservative.
+Key policy proposals from his campaign launch included passing term limits, improving the state's roads and schools, creating a South Carolina Department of Government Efficiency, and allowing residents to elect judges.
 Touting his record as a member of the conservative House Freedom Caucus, his campaign website states he is "100% Pro-Life and 100% Pro-Gun."
-His platform emphasizes his background as a fiscal conservative with an "appetite for cutting federal spending," pointing to his efforts in Congress to slash public benefits for undocumented immigrants and implement strict work requirements for Medicaid as proof of his commitment to these values.
+His platform emphasized his background as a fiscal conservative with an "appetite for cutting federal spending," pointing to his efforts in Congress to slash public benefits for illegal immigrants and implement strict work requirements for Medicaid as proof of his commitment to these values.

+Norman failed to advance to the runoff, finishing in 3rd place to Evette and Wilson.

+2026 U.S. Senate campaign

+On July 18, 2026, Norman announced that he would run in the special primary election for the U.S. Senate seat formerly held by Lindsey Graham, who died a week prior.

+On August 11, 2026, Norman finished second in the special primary election, advancing to a runoff against US Senate incumbent Darline Graham.

+On August 25, 2026, Norman was defeated by Darline Graham in the special primary election runoff.